netmex/sqrip-woocommerce/README.txt

 - Define the moment you expect the payment to arrive (prior to shipment or thereafter);
 - Define the status after payment has arrived.

+q) Shows when something is wrong, turns off automatically Instead of showing technical, unuseful error messages to your clients, we turn the service off automatically and show you where to look at for resolving the issue.

 = Requirements =
 1. Besides a current WordPress and WooCommerce installation, an account on sqrip.ch is required.
 2. You need a (QR-)IBAN of a Swiss/Liechtenstein bank.